stackhpc/ansible-collection-cephadm/roles/cephadm/README.md

                 rgw_frontend_port: 1234
       ```
   * Ingress
-    * `cephadm_ingress_services`: List of ingress services to deploy. `id` should match the RGW service to which ingress
+    * `cephadm_ingress_services`: List of ingress services to deploy. `id` should match name (not id) of the RGW service to
-      will point to. `spec` is a service specification required by Cephadm to deploy the ingress (haproxy + keepalived pair).
+      which ingress will point to. `spec` is a service specification required by Cephadm to deploy the ingress (haproxy +
+      keepalived pair).
       Example:
       ```
           cephadm_ingress_services: